Allaman/nvim/README.md

 The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc. but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
 Based upon this idea I implemented some further lightweight configuration options that might be useful.

 The default configuration can be found in `./lua/core/config/defaults.lua` which is just one rather large table.
-You can overwrite any of this configuration by writing a `./config.lua` file following the same structure as `defaults.lua` and pick only those keys that you want to modify.
+You can overwrite any of this configuration by writing a `$HOME/.nvim_config.lua` file that follows the same structure as `defaults.lua` and pick only those keys that you want to modify.

-You can start with `cp ./config-example.lua config.lua`.
+You can start with `cp ./config-example.lua $HOME/.nvim_config.lua`.

 ## Remove plugins